Europe > 🇩🇪 Germany > Cologne (CGN)

 The Car or no Car advice for Cologne can be broken down into three similar questions - do you need a car in Cologne ; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).

-🚆 🚌⛴️ Do we need to rent a car in Cologne ?
+🚆 🚌⛴️ Do you need to rent a car in Cologne ?

 🇩🇪 Mode